 If you are young and become disabled, special regulations apply, and the basic rate is higher than for others.

 Disability benefit is taxed as ordinary income.
 NAV receives your tax card automatically from the Norwegian Tax Administration (Skatteetaten).

 You can apply for Norwegian disability benefit electronically if you live in Norway.
 If you have lived abroad, or have children aged under 18, you must apply using a form sent by post.
 Your capacity for work must be established before an application for disability benefit can be assessed by NAV.
 It is therefore important that you contact NAV before you apply for disability benefit.

 If you live in another Nordic country, but have previously been a member of the National Insurance Scheme, you may have earned the right to disability benefit from Norway.
 It is the country in which you live that is responsible for forwarding the application for disability benefit to the Norwegian social insurance authorities.
 Contact the social insurance authorities in the country in which you live to find out how to proceed.

 What should you be aware of when you apply for disability benefit from several countries?

-Note that each of the Nordic countries have their own national regulations governing the rights to various benefits.
+Note that the Nordic countries each have their own national regulations governing the rights to various benefits.
 You may satisfy the requirements for disability benefit in Norway without necessarily satisfying the requirements in the other Nordic countries.

 Application processing times vary in the different countries.
 If you have questions about when your application for disability benefit will be processed, contact the social insurance authorities in the other countries directly.